-In the KEKB injector linac, a two-bunch acceleration scheme has been used for doubling the positron injection rate to the KEKB Low-Energy-Ring (LER).
-In this operation mode, the multi-bunch transverse wake field caused by the first bunch affects the beam orbit of the second bunch.
-In the KEKB linac, an orbit correction method based on the average minimum of two-bunch orbits has been adopted, and has worked stably.
+In the KEKB injector linac, the two-bunch acceleration scheme has been used for doubling the positron injection rate to the KEKB Low-Energy-Ring In this operation mode, the multi-bunch (LER). transverse wake field caused by first bunch affects the beam orbit of second bunch.
+In the KEKB linac, the orbit correction method based on the average minimum of twobunch orbits has been adopted and has worked stably.
 However, a new tow-bunch orbit correction method is strongly required to make the loss of charge less.
-We propose a new two-bunch orbit correction method based on a local bump method.
+We propose the new two-bunch orbit correction method based on the local bump method.
 In this scheme, some local bumps are intentionally constructed in a low-energy area.
-Adjusting the local bump height can control the wake field strength affecting the second bunch.
-In this paper, we report on the results of a preliminary beam test to confirm that this new method is useful.
+Adjusting the local bump height can control the wake field strength affecting second bunch.
+In this paper, we report the results of preliminary beam test to confirm this new method being useful.